I often recommend matched betting as one of the best ways to make money online in the UK.

 Well, with the football and other sports cancelled, matched betting has definitely slowed down a bit.
 But there are still profits to be made.

-Whether you are already matched betting or thinking of getting started, here’s what you need to know about matched betting at this time.
+Whether you are already matched betting or thinking of getting started, here’s what you need to know about matched betting during Coronavirus.

 Please note that this post contains affiliate links.
 That means that if you sign up with any of the services mentioned in this post, I may earn a commission.
 Thanks for supporting my blog!

 If you’ve never heard of matched betting, read this first.
 Otherwise, you can skip this section.

 The first thing to say about matched betting is that it is not gambling!
 This is because it is based on calculations – not chance.
 When done correctly, you will not lose any money.